 Repo rates and reverse repo rates are used by central banks and other financial institutions to manage their daily liquidity.
 The interest rate at which commercial banks obtain funds from the Reserve Bank of India is known as the repo rate.
 Any government securities can be exchanged for loans from the RBI to commercial banks.

-The interest rate on commercial banks' deposits with the central bank is known as the reverse repo rate.
+The interest rate on commercial banks' deposits with the central bank is known as the current reverse repo rate.
 Most banks choose this method to keep their money safe in case they have more money than they need.
 The reverse repo rate is, in other words, an interest rate that is paid on deposited cash.

 The repo rate and reverse repo rate are fundamentally different from one another.
 The repo rate generates income by lending to commercial banks, while the reverse repo rate generates income on the deposits made by commercial banks.